 Instructions

-- Carefully transfer one block of tofu in the oil and fry for about 3 minutes, or until the tofu is golden.
+- Carefully transfer one block of tofu to the oil and fry for about 3 minutes or until the tofu is golden.
+Depending on the type of tofu used, this step might take up to 15 minutes.
 Flip it once halfway through frying.

 - Repeat with the remaining tofu, frying one at a time.